thisisjer0m3/Project-Landing-Page/README.md

 # Project-Landing-Page

-This is my first Landing Page for educational purpose.
+This is my first Landing Page for educational purposes.
 Hope you'll like it! :)